filswan/swan/miner/README.md

 ## Getting Started

-This tool will listen to the new tasks assigned to your miner from the Swan platform, and start importing deals automatically once the files are downloaded.
+This miner tool will listen to the tasks come from Swan platform.
+It provides the following functions:

+* Start arial2 download service for downloading tasks.
+* Import deals once download completed.
+* Synopsize deal status to with Swan platform, so you client will know the realtime status changes

 ### Prerequisites